stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/structure.md

 At the root of SRE tenant, there is a folder of each cluster.

 In each cluster folder there are config files for particular cluster.
-It is further divided into 2 folders
+It is further divided into 2 sub folders:

 #### Tenant-Operator

 Tenant-Operator folder contain custom resources of ```Tenant Operator```.
 They are following

-- quota: Amount of resource(configmaps,cpus,memory) for each tenant that it can consume
+- quota: Amount of resource(configmaps,cpus,memory) for each tenant that it can consume.
-- tenant: Contains file for each team. it contain information of members that are part of tenant.
+- tenant: Contains file for each team.
+It contain information of members that are part of tenant.

-#### Argocd
+#### ArgoCD

 This folder is a starting point of all configuration in the cluster.
 ArgoCD by default is configured to watch this folder.
 Inside the folder,we have sub-folder for each environment that is a part of cluster.
 Environment folders contain ```Application``` CR's that are responsible for bringing up the whole environment.